haniya1305/RMP310/README.md

 **List of Features worked on for this version:**
 - Login/Signup Database System
   Used SQLite to stores the signup information and allows users to login to make reviews.
 Information is stored on the database and can be accessed even once the program is reopened.
 Implemented via the DBHelper class created.

-  Sampple outputs for the Login System -
+  Sample outputs for the Login System -

   <img src = "https://user-images.githubusercontent.com/69047981/201797430-429c9232-1f3f-4b24-9e3f-27fe1960ca4b.jpeg" width = "170"/>
   <img src = "https://user-images.githubusercontent.com/69047981/201797446-6ee10842-7aa5-4837-8a4b-865d394cbd6f.jpeg" width = "170"/>